fondemen/vagrant-kubernetes/README.md

 Cluster can merly be stopped by issuing `vagrant halt` and later restarted with `vagrant up` (with same env vars!).

-[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/) using default storage class "glusterfs".
-A new disk is provisionned for each VM dedicated to storage at `~/VirtualBox\ VMs/k8s0X/gluster-k8s0X.vdi`.
-Key for Heketi to communicate with worker nodes is generated on the fly.
+[PersistentVolumeClaims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) are provisionned by [Heketi](https://github.com/heketi/heketi) / [GlusterFS](https://www.gluster.org/) using default storage class "glusterfs", or [Linstor](https://www.linbit.com/drbd-user-guide/linstor-guide-1_0-en/) / [DRBD](http://drbd.org) using storage class "linstor" (2 replicas) or "linstor-3" (3 replicas).
+A new disk is provisionned for each VM dedicated to storage at `~/VirtualBox\ VMs/k8s0X/gluster-k8s0X.vdi` for GlusterFS or `~/VirtualBox\ VMs/k8s0X/drbd-k8s0X.vdi` for Linstor.

 [Ingresses](https://kubernetes.io/docs/concepts/services-networking/ingress/) are served by [Traefik](https://docs.traefik.io/providers/kubernetes-ingress/) on port 80.
 The traefik dashboard is available at http://192.168.2.100:9000/.